tst-race/ext-libzip/README.md

 ## How It Is Used

-libzip is used by slothy.
+libzip is used directly by the RACE core and slothy.